example42/puppet-tp/README.md

           enable: false

-## Testing and playing with Tiny Puppet (WIP)
+## Testing and playing with Tiny Puppet

-You can (try to) test Tiny Puppet on different Operating Systems with Vagrant:
+You can test Tiny Puppet on different Operating Systems with Vagrant:

     vagrant status